Dandruff: Root Causes and Support Strategies

 What is Dandruff

 Dandruff is a common condition that affects your scalp.
 It is characterized by small pieces of dry skin that flake off your scalp.
-It provides a white powdery look and can be more noticeable if you have darker hair of wearing dark colors and the flakes land on your shoulders.
+It provides a white powdery look and can be more noticeable if you have darker hair or wearing dark colors and the flakes land on your shoulders.

 Dandruff is usually different from simply having a dry scalp.
 Having a dry scalp means that the skin on your head has too little moisture and gets irritated.
-Dry scalp may also start visibly flaking.
+A dry scalp may also start visibly flaking.
 Dry skin and dry scalp may develop from cold and dry air, contact dermatitis from shampoo, hair spray, or other hair products, or older age.
 If you have a dry scalp, your face, arms, legs, or other body parts may also have dry skin.

 If you have dandruff for other reasons, it means that the skin cells on your scalp die quicker and shed more and quicker than they normally should.
 As skin cells renew, shedding old skin is normal.
 However, unless you have dandruff, it should not be too visible or cause issues.
 Dry skin dandruff and dandruff also look different.
 Dandruff from dry skin usually looks small and white.
 Dandruff flakes are generally larger and look more oily as well.